December 10, 2025

 Next, if you're not entirely sure, ask for a video call or an in-person meetup (in a public setting).
 If the other person refuses or makes endless excuses, it's safe to assume the profile is fake and you can walk away before any damage is done.

-2. Military Romance Scams
+2. Military romance scams

 This scam still primarily occurs on online dating sites or apps, but can also occur on social media apps in general (some even on email!)